-We know it’s financially tough in Mzansi, and with the VAT increase that came into effect in April 2018, we wouldn’t want that affecting your travel plans.
+We know it’s financially tough in Mzansi, with Januworry giving your bank account the run-around, but we wouldn’t want that affecting your travel plans.

 Brand South Africa shared a few simple ways to help you improve your finances.
 These spending and saving habits, which are often overlooked, are easy to start implementing and incorporating in your daily lives.